QCrypt/website-2022/README.md

 hugo server
 ```

+5. Edit the markdown source files with ending .md in the /content/ subdirectory to make changes to the site.
+As long as the hugo server is running, your changes should be visible immediately at http://localhost:1313/.

-5. When you are happy with the result, commit the changes to the master branch.
-The site is then automatically deployed to https://qcrypt2021.netlify.com/ and accessible under https://2021.qcrypt.net .
+6. When you are happy with the result, commit the changes to the master branch.
+The site is then automatically deployed to https://qcrypt2022.netlify.com/ and accessible under https://2022.qcrypt.net .

 ## Customizing the theme
-The theme is located at https://github.com/QCrypt/devfest-theme-hugo-2021
+The theme is located at https://github.com/QCrypt/devfest-theme-hugo-2022

 First, install [yarn](https://yarnpkg.com/lang/en/docs/install/).